-New Leadership Delivering Results for Tulsa
+Bold Leadership Delivering Results for Tulsa

-Councilor Lori Decter Wright is a dedicated, creative and results-oriented leader possessing an entrepreneurial spirit and more than twenty years of experience as a small-business owner and nonprofit executive.
+Councilor Lori Decter Wright is a dedicated, creative and results-oriented leader possessing an entrepreneurial spirit and twenty-five years of experience as a small-business owner and nonprofit executive.
 She has a gift for building consensus, achieving strategic goals, and collaborating to accomplish successful outcomes.
 She has a proven track record of being innovative and pragmatic when recognizing opportunities and resolving challenges.
 She brings her fresh perspective and energetic enthusiasm to Tulsa City Hall as your City Councilor in District 7.

-Councilor Decter Wright was elected to her first two-year term on November 6, 2018.
-During her first year on the City Council, Councilor Decter Wright has quickly established herself as a leader who actively listens, creates coalitions, and takes action.
-She co-chairs the Tulsa City Council's Urban and Economic Development Committee and serves on the Equality Indicators Special Meetings subcommittee.
-She also represents the City of Tulsa on the Board of Directors for Indian Nations Council of Governments (INCOG).
-She holds regular town hall and constituent meetings in District 7, attends neighborhood meetings, visits regularly with community stakeholders, and represents District 7 and the City of Tulsa at various events across the city and county.
+Councilor Decter Wright was elected to her first two-year term on November 6, 2018 and re-elected to a second term on November 10, 2020.
+Councilor Decter Wright has established herself as a leader who actively listens, creates coalitions, and takes action.
+She was named Chair of the City Council for 2022 by unanimous vote of her Council colleagues.
+Councilor Decter Wright also currently chairs the Tulsa City Council's Budget and Special Projects Meetings and serves on the Council's Tribal Relations Committee, the Mayor's Small Budget Working Group, Mayor's Federal Infrastructure Task Force, and the Residential Habitability Working Group.
+She also represents the City of Tulsa on the Tulsa Performing Arts Center Trust and the Vision Arts Grant Review Committee.
+She holds regular town hall and constituent meetings in District 7, attends neighborhood meetings, visits regularly with community stakeholders, and represents District 7 and the City of Tulsa at various events across the city, county, state and nation.

-In addition to her work as a Tulsa City Councilor, Lori also serves as the Executive Director of Kendall Whittier Incorporated (KWI), a community-based nonprofit organization focused on food insecurity in Tulsa's Kendall Whittier, The Pearl, and Crutchfield neighborhoods.
+In addition to her work as a Tulsa City Councilor, Lori also serves as the Executive Director of Kendall Whittier Incorporated (KWI), a community-based nonprofit organization founded in 1968 that is focused on food insecurity in Tulsa's Kendall Whittier, The Pearl, and Crutchfield neighborhoods.
 KWI operates the only emergency food pantry in the area that delivers groceries to doors five days a week, 52 weeks a year.
 KWI also sponsors three organic community gardens.
 Through her work, Lori has built solid relationships with charitable foundations, corporate sponsors, and individual donors across the city and state.
 She collaborates with staff and hundreds of volunteers to ensure that thousands of Tulsans in need are fed and nourished.
 She has an excellent reputation for getting things done and for connecting folks to each other so that they can cooperatively work toward achieving positive outcomes for the people of Tulsa.